jaredwray/mockhttp/README.md

 # mockhttp
 A simple HTTP server that can be used to mock HTTP responses for testing purposes.
-Inspired by [httpbin](https://httpbin.org/) and built using `golang` with the idea of running it via https://mockhttp.org, via docker `jaredwray/mockhttp`, or nodejs `npm install -g mockhttp`.
+Inspired by [httpbin](https://httpbin.org/) and built using `nodejs` and `fastify` with the idea of running it via https://mockhttp.org, via docker `jaredwray/mockhttp`, or nodejs `npm install jaredwray/mockhttp`.

 # Deploy via Docker
 ```bash